-With its slew of outdoor festivals and performances, September 2012 still seems like summer in the San Francisco Bay Area.
-It’s a big month for Chinese culture, with the San Francisco International Dragon Boat Festival one weekend and the Autumn Moon Festival the next.
-You also have your pick of creative and fun fundraisers, with headliners like Lady Antebellum and Allen Toussaint, that benefit everything from UCSF Benioff Children’s Hospital to AIDS service organizations to Louisiana’s wetlands.
-For events during the first weekend of September, please see our separate guide to Labor Day Weekend.
+With its slew of outdoor performances and festivals, September 2013 still seems like summer in the San Francisco Bay Area.
+It’s a big month for Chinese culture, with both the San Francisco International Dragon Boat Festival and the Autumn Moon Festival being celebrated on Sept.
+14 and 15.
+For events during the first weekend of September, please see our separate guide to the long Labor Day weekend.

 San Francisco Fringe Festival

-See more than 40 original, edgy theater shows, mostly from the Bay Area, at budget prices.
-All of the box office take goes to the performing groups.
+See 35 original, indie theater shows, mostly from the Bay Area, at budget prices.
+All of the box office take goes to the performers.

 San Francisco Opera in the Park

 Stars of the opera’s 2013 fall season sing arias and other excerpts in the open air, accompanied by Nicola Luisotti conducting the San Francisco Opera Orchestra.

 Live and silent auctions of works by Bay Area artists, jazz at 6:30 pm by Lavay Smith and her Red Hot Skillet Lickers, on-site tortilla screen-printing by The Great Tortilla Conspiracy, food, wine and raffle prizes, all to benefit the Coalition on Homelessness.

 At SOMArts, 934 Brannan St., San Francisco 94103.
 Tickets (sliding scale): $35 –$75.